 Which Joe gave his name to ‘sloppy joes’?
 We look at five interesting sandwiches and their lexical origins.

-A situation in which a person is confronted with two irreconcilable demands or a choice between two undesirable courses of action:‘students are caught in a double bind between unemployment and cuts in education’
+A situation in which a person is confronted with two irreconcilable demands or a choice between two undesirable courses of action.

 - ‘Because Nelson focuses on style and its relations to feeling, she is able to avoid the double binds of sentimentalism in her own analysis.’

 - ‘There is a double bind in Duncan's dance: on the one hand, it liberates those budding dancers who cannot conform to balletic rules, on the other hand, it explains that liberation in terms of a discourse that materializes bodies further.’

 - ‘A bound conscience is a sense of being formed by a double-bind or a series of double binds.’

 - ‘The double bind is only an extreme example of the typical moral dilemma in which comedia characters find themselves.’

 We take a look at several popular, though confusing, punctuation marks.

 From Afghanistan to Zimbabwe, discover surprising and intriguing language facts from around the globe.

 The definitions of ‘buddy’ and ‘bro’ in the OED have recently been revised.
 We explore their history and increase in popularity.